danyplugge/proof_of_fluency/README.md

 # Proof of Fluency
 ### Overview
 This project aims to demonstrate fluency in data handling and analysis by integrating data from the Occupational Employment and Wage Statistics (OEWS) and O*NET databases.
-The project involves setting up a PostgreSQL database, loading data, creating SQL views, and performing data analysis using Python and Pandas.
+The project involves setting up a Postgres database, loading data, creating SQL views, and performing data analysis using Python and Pandas.

 ## How to run

 #### Start up Docker Postgres Database
 to start up the database run the following commmands:

     docker-compose up -d

     docker exec -it proof_of_fluency-postgres-1 psql -U admin -d oews_onet